Introduction: What Is IELTS and Why Does It Matter for Your Future?

 - Fast typists comfortable with keyboards

-- Test-takers who prefer digital interfaces
+- Those preferring digital interfaces

-- Those needing quick results for application deadlines
+- Test-takers needing quick results for deadlines

 3. IELTS Online (Academic Only-Limited Recognition)